-Council tax and disabled people
+Council tax reductions for disabled people

-If you have a disability and your home is specially designed or adapted to meet your needs, or you need to have an extra room, you may be able to get a reduction on your council tax bill.
+If you have a disability and your home is specially designed or adapted to meet your needs, or you need to have an extra room, you may be able to get a discount on your council tax bill.

 Council tax bill reductions for people with a disability